 As is discussed above, DSPs allow us to process the audio signal digitally without adding noise and without worrying about component tolerances.
 We can also perform a number of these mathematical algorithms on the signal with little down side.
 As an example, the Vanatoo Transparent One (T1) DSP performs the following manipulations to each channel; treble control, bass control, volume control, high pass filter, channel steering, channel attenuation, and 13 parametric equalizations.
 That’s over 38 functions in total.
 To do that with an analog circuit would require a much greater circuit space as well as considerable additional cost.

 What’s a parametric equalizer?

 A parametric equalizer allows us to selectively increase or decrease the gain of the input at a particular frequency.
 We can also define how narrow or wide the “bump” or “dip” will be.

-So, how are parametric equalizers used in the Transparent One amplifier?
+So, how are parametric equalizers used in the Transparent Series amplifiers?

 Doesn’t all this processing cause a delay in the audio?

-The DSP is a digital processor incorporated into the Transparent One design which digitally manipulates the audio input signal such that the audio output of the T1 speakers, as best as possible, reproduces the audio as the artist intended it to be heard.
+The DSP is a digital processor incorporated into the Transparent Series designs which digitally manipulates the audio input signal such that the audio output of the Transparent Series speakers, as best as possible, reproduces the audio as the artist intended it to be heard.